War in Ukraine

 Why Russian Weapons Are Inferior: Ukraine Reveals Reality

-After World War II, neither the Sovok¹ nor the Swamps² ever fought a real modern war at full strength, using their entire arsenal of “most advanced” weapons against an equal enemy.
-This vacuum of real combat experience gave birth to a convenient legend: Russian weapons are supposedly no worse than Western ones.
-Moscow itself nurtured this legend so obsessively that, at some point, it most likely stopped pretending and started believing it unconditionally.
+After World War II, neither the Sovok¹ nor the Swamps² ever fought a real modern war at full strength — using their entire arsenal of “most advanced” weapons against an equal enemy.
+This vacuum gave birth to a convenient legend: Russian weapons are supposedly no worse than Western ones.
+Moscow nurtured that legend so obsessively that at some point it most likely stopped pretending and started believing it.
 Ukraine turned that belief into a stress test — and it did not survive contact with reality.

-All those bells that rang through various local conflicts weren’t perceived as a pretext to reconsider their understanding of their army’s capabilities.
-And most importantly — their weapons.
-Situations where they themselves applied their weapons in a large-scale military conflict simply didn’t exist.
+All those bells that rang through various local conflicts weren’t perceived as a pretext to reconsider their army’s capabilities.
+Situations where they applied their weapons in a large-scale military conflict against a real enemy simply didn’t exist.

-All previous wars were carefully used as excuses.
-In Afghanistan, Russian weapons were dismissed as action against partisans rather than tested in conventional war.
-The First Chechen War was brushed off as internal turmoil, not a real measure of military quality.
-In the Second Chechen War, Pootin allowed the Orcs³ to replace strategy with sheer brutality — and that was mistaken abroad for effectiveness.
+In Afghanistan, Russian weapons were dismissed as action against partisans — not a real war.
+The First Chechen War got brushed off as internal turmoil.
+In the Second Chechen War, Pootin allowed the Orcs³ to replace strategy with sheer brutality — and that got mistaken abroad for effectiveness.

-Taken together, these conflicts contributed to the illusion that the Orc army was powerful and its weapons on par with Western systems.
-In reality, battlefield failures were blamed on buyers’ incompetence rather than systemic flaws — until Ukraine obliterated that convenient narrative.
-Especially terrible tales on this topic circulated about Arab buyers: Syria, Libya, Iraq, and Egypt.
-In the end, precisely there russian weapons collided with Western weapons and suffered fiasco.
+Together, these conflicts fed the illusion that the Orc army was powerful and its weapons on par with Western systems.
+Battlefield failures got blamed on buyers’ incompetence rather than systemic flaws.
+Especially terrible tales circulated about Arab buyers — Syria, Libya, Iraq, Egypt.
+There, Russian weapons collided with Western ones.
+And lost.

-Earlier conflicts never tested russian weapons in a truly large-scale, modern war.
+Earlier conflicts never tested Russian weapons in a truly large-scale modern war.
 Ukraine changed that instantly.
-The full-scale invasion forced the enemy to deploy everything at once — every branch, every unit, and every “latest” weapons system they bragged about for years.
-They removed all limits on destruction, erased entire cities, and launched daily missile strikes across Ukraine.
-After that, the question Why Russian Weapons Are Inferior stopped being theoretical and turned into an observable battlefield fact.
+The full-scale invasion forced the enemy to deploy everything at once — every branch, every unit, and every “latest” weapons system they’d bragged about for years.
+They removed all limits on destruction, erased entire cities, launched daily missile strikes.
+After that, the question of why Russian weapons are inferior stopped being theoretical and turned into an observable battlefield fact.

 Why Russian Weapons Are Inferior?
 Over 50% of destroyed Russian tanks have their turrets blown off.